peteroupc/peteroupc.github.io/colorgen.md

 - CIELAB "was not designed to have the perceptual qualities needed for gamut mapping", according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html), and
 - such a claim "is really only the case for very low spatial frequencies", according to P. Kovesi (P. Kovesi, "Good Colour Maps: How to Design Them", arXiv:1509.03700 [cs.GR], 2015).

 <sup id=Note10>(10)</sup> The placement of the _L\*_, _a\*_, and _b\*_ axes is related to the light/dark contrast, the _opponent signal_ red vs. green, and the opponent signal yellow vs. blue, respectively, which are believed to be generated by the human visual system in response to a stimulus of light.
-(These three contrasts are largely associated with E. Hering's work in 1878.
+(These three contrasts are largely associated with E. Hering's work.
 See also the entry "[hue](http://eilv.cie.co.at/term/542)" in the CIE's International Lighting Vocabulary.)

 <sup id=Note11>(11)</sup> Conversions and formulas relative to the D50 white point are provided because the following circumstances, among others, can make such a white point more convenient than the D65 white point, which is otherwise usual for sRGB: